 Overall, although the literature on news recommendation is extensive, it has predominantly focused on the use case of news aggregators.
 In contrast, relatively little is known about the effectiveness of controlled personalization, a strategy frequently employed by legacy media organizations.
 With this study, we seek to address that gap by presenting insights from an A/B test conducted at Aftenposten, a major Norwegian news provider.
 Over the course of one month, the test compared the organization's existing non-personalized ranking system with a variant in which 20\,\% of the ranking score was influenced by a personalized recommendation algorithm.

 Although the degree of personalization was relatively modest, our findings show that even limited adaptation to users' past preferences can yield marked improvements across several key metrics.
-Notably, personalized recommendations made it easier for users to discover relevant content, as reflected by higher click-through rates and reduced scrolling activity.
+Notably, personalized recommendations made it easier for users to discover relevant content, as reflected by higher click-through-rates and reduced scrolling activity.
 An analysis of the per-article reading behavior showed that the recommendations not only raised the readers' interest, as indicated by clicking on the article, but that users actually also spent more time on reading them than in the non-personalized condition.

 Beyond enhancing user experience, we also found that personalization influenced reading behavior in ways that support editorial objectives.
 For example, users engaged with a wider variety of unique articles, and their reading patterns showed reduced bias toward highly popular content compared to the non-personalized setup.
-In addition, the personalization strategy leads to a more diversified exposure and consumption behavior of articles.
+In addition, the adopted personalization strategy leads to a more diversified exposure and consumption behavior of articles.
 The key implication of our findings is that controlled personalization offers a promising middle ground for legacy media organizations striving to balance editorial oversight with personalized content delivery.

-The remainder of the paper is structured as follows.
-In Section~\ref{sec:previous-works}, we review findings from prior A/B tests of news recommender systems reported in the literature.
+The remainder of the article is structured as follows: In Section~\ref{sec:previous-works}, we review findings from prior A/B tests of news recommender systems reported in the literature.
 Section~\ref{sec:use-case} introduces the application use case and outlines the experimental setup.
 In Section~\ref{sec:results}, we present the detailed results and key insights from the A/B test.
-Finally, Section~\ref{sec:discussion} summarizes our findings, discusses organizational challenges in industry, and offers directions for future work.
+Finally, Section~\ref{sec:discussion} summarizes our findings and discusses organizational challenges in industry, while Section~\ref{sec:conclusion} concludes and offers directions for future work.